paola422/printf/README.md

 --printf_string.c
 --printf_int.c

--we create some files
+# WE CREATE SOME FILES

---holberton.h: this file contains our prototype and functions --printf.c: this file contains our prototype and functions --match.c: file must contain the function that selects the correct function to perform the operation requested by the user.
+-holberton.h: this file contains our prototype and functions -printf.c: this file contains our prototype and functions -match.c: file must contain the function that selects the correct function to perform the operation requested by the user.

 - We will use Prototype: int _printf(const char *format, ...); which is an enclosed library function.c which sends an output in stdout format.